The Ultimate French press Guide

 Brew methods that you can make a delicious cup of coffee with the French press. so let’s get brewing good morning coffee friends are home and I am with home grounds.

-Where our mission is to help you brew and enjoy better quality coffee from the comforts of your own home.
 The French press has a reputation for being a bit of a one-trick pony brewer only capable of brewing coffees that are strong heavy-bodied and low in acidity if you like coffees.

-Then great the French press is an awesome option for you it’s simple and I’ll be walking through. how I brew coffees like this however if you’re like me and you like cleaner-tasting blood-your-body coffee then stick around. brewer scale quality burr grinder kettle and some coffee is all you need.
+how I brew coffees like this however if you’re like me and you like cleaner-tasting blood-your-body coffee then stick around. brewer scale quality burr grinder kettle and some coffee is all you need.

 French press is nice because you do not need a gooseneck kettle. a normal spout kettle will work fine because you’re pouring all the coffee at once and don’t need that control and you also do not need paper filters thanks to the French presses mesh filter built in before we get brewing to let’s talk coffee and water amounts for the French press.